 This programme is designed in a multi-disciplinary and integrated fashion to focus on the principles of preparedness, response mitigation, and recovery.
 Participants in this programme can use the qualification as a starting point in disaster management studies and careers or to augment their expertise in other relevant areas of service.
 This programme is geared towards work placement.
+Career Opportunities: On successful completion of the Certificate in Disaster Management, students should be able to pursue opportunities at the entry level in the following careers: -Emergency Dispatcher, Maintenance Officer, and Disaster Planner.

-Career Opportunities: On successful completion of the Certificate in Disaster Management, students should be able to pursue opportunities at the entry level in the following careers: - Emergency Dispatcher, Maintenance Officer, and Disaster Planner.
+JUGGESTED

-SEQUENCE OF COURSES
+TOTAL SEMESTER 1 CREDIT

-CREDIT
+CREDITS ENG 104 English Composition I 3

-English Composition I 3
+24 DMT 120 Introduction to Disaster Management 3

-Introduction to Disaster Management 3
+DMT 122 Community Preparedness 3

-Community Preparedness 3
+DURATION PAD 102 Principles of Public Administration I 3

-Principles of Public Administration I 3
+1 YEAR TOTAL 12

-TOTAL 12
+SEMESTER 2

-Hazardous Materials 3
+GENERAL DMT 128 Hazardous Materials 3

-Emergency Care and Treatment 3
+EDUCATION DMT 126 Emergency Care and Treatment 3

-Disaster Planning 3
+COURSES DMT 220 Disaster Planning 3

-Natural World of the Caribbean 3
+PHY 106 Natural World of the Caribbean 3

 TOTAL 12

-English Composition I Introduction to Disaster Management Community Preparedness Principles of Public Administration I TOTAL Hazardous Materials Emergency Care and Treatment Disaster Planning Natural World of the Caribbean
+L 1